 One assumption several Tesla owners have made is that Autopilot is the perfect designated driver.
 They were mistaken.

 Just ask the guy police found passed out on the SF Bay Bridge in his stopped Tesla.
 And then arrested, for having a blood alcohol level of twice the legal limit.

 Or the inebriated Tesla employee in Morgan Hill, California, who ended up in a creek bed in his Model 3.

 For those who were not drinking, the consequences of not paying attention while using Autopilot were just as bad.
 (Especially considering that a seemingly disproportionate number of them crashed into fire trucks.
 And one police car.)

 In January, a Culver City, California Tesla driver crashed his Model S into a fire truck at 65 miles per hour while Autopilot was engaged.
-The NTSB determined the cause to be a combination of factors, including the limitations of the system as well as the actions of both the Tesla driver and the driver of the semitrailer the car crashed into.
+The NTSB determined the cause to be a combination of factors, including the limitations of the system.

 And in San Jose, a Tesla owner’s Model S slammed into a stopped (responding to an accident scene) fire truck on a highway at 65 miles per hour.
 He told first responders at the scene that he thought he had Autopilot engaged.
 (He was also arrested at the scene for driving under the influence.)

 Then there was the Model S owner in Laguna who hit (and totaled) a parked police SUV while in Autopilot.
 In that case the car apparently veered into the police vehicle.
 The crash was in May and is still under investigation.